DamianPala/pyrepogen/README.md

 When your config file is not in your current working directory or it has a different name, you can specify it using `-c` option:

 ```
-pyrepogen <path where you want to generate repo> -c <path to config file>
+pyrepogen <path where you want to generate a repo> -c <path to config file>
 ```

 #### Config file parameters